 Concussions do not always lead to loss of consciousness.
 Most people never pass out.
 They may describe seeing all white, all black, or stars.
 A person can also have a concussion and not realize it.

 The following are emergency symptoms of a more severe head injury or concussion.
 Seek medical care right away if there are:

 Head injuries that cause a concussion often occur with injury to the neck and spine.
 Take special care when moving people who have had a head injury.

 The doctor will perform a physical exam.
 The person's nervous system will be checked.
 There may be changes in the person's pupil size, thinking ability, coordination, and reflexes.

-In a small group of patients, symptoms of the concussion do not go away.
-The risk of long-term changes in the brain is high if the person has more than one brain injury
+In a small number of people, symptoms of the concussion do not go away.
+The risk of these long-term changes in the brain is higher after more than one concussion.

 Call the doctor right away if the following symptoms occur:

-Biros MH, Heegard WG.
-Head injury.
-In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+Heegaard WG, Biros MH, Head injury.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier Mosby; 2009:chap 38.
+8th ed.
+Philadelphia, Pa: Elsevier Mosby; 2013:chap 41.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.